-To educate the entire student population, principal and/or counselor lead whole classroom lessons with information on identifying instances of bullying, strategies to avoid bullying, and information on how to report bullying.
+To educate the entire student population, school administrators and/or counselors lead whole classroom lessons with information on identifying instances of bullying, strategies to avoid bullying, and information on how to report bullying.
 During these lessons, students learn to follow the 3 R's:

-Recognize- A person is being bullied or harassed when he/ she is exposed, repeatedly and over time, to the negative actions of one or more person(s).
+Recognize- A person is being bullied or harassed when exposed, repeatedly and over time, to the negative actions of one or more person(s).